nicob15/DeepKernelLearningOfDynamicalModels/README.md

 ```

 ## Cite
-If you use this code in your own work, please cite our papers:
+If you use this code in your own work, please cite our paper:
 ```
 @article{botteghi2022deep,
   title={Deep Kernel Learning of Dynamical Models from High-Dimensional Noisy Data},